-Exterior Connection for Satellite Dish and Cable TV (In Utility Compartment)
+Exterior Connection for Satellite Dish and Cable TV (Located in utility compartment) -Typical View

 TV DIGITAL SATELLITE SYSTEM WIRING

 This coach is pre-wired for installation of a digital satellite TV system.
 Coaxial cable and high definition component cable connections are available to hook up your satellite receiver and are located in the entertainment center cabinet.